energysistem/manuals/42797-Energy_MB5/en/09-talk_control.md

-## Talk Control
+## Call control

-Once you have paired your *Energy Music Box B2 Bluetooth* with your mobile or smartphone, you can receive phone calls and use the built-in MICROPHONE (1) to talk from the speaker.
-To answer an incoming call, press the CONTROL TALK button (5) and when you finish, press the CONTROL TALK button (5) again to end the call.
-If you are listening to music when you receive a call, the music will be paused and when you end the call, the music will resume.
+Synchronizing your *Energy Music Box 5* with your smartphone allows you to control your calls from the speaker.

+When receiving a call, the track you are listening to will stop and the ringing tone will sound instead.
+In order to answer an incoming call you will only have to press the CALL CONTROL (5) button, and press it again to hang up.
+The track will automatically resume afterwards.